How to Live a Near Zero Waste Life

 Resources that I recommend:

 Trash is for Tossers is a website by Lauren Singer that helps you to live a near zero waste lifestyle.
-All of the trash she has created in the last two years fits into a mason jar.
+All of the trash she has created since 2013 fits into a single mason jar.
 She’s pretty incredible and this blog is a seriously helpful tool for anyone who wants to create less trash.
 Follow Lauren and Trash is For Tossers On Facebook, Instagram, and YouTube!

 Zero Waste Home is the zero waste life of Bea Johnson and her family.
 This website has a plethora of information and will answer just about any question you have about living zero waste.
+She is one of the founders of the modern day zero waste movement and has two kids so she’s especially helpful for people with children.
 Follow Bea Johnson and Zero Waste Home on Facebook, Twitter, and YouTube!

 We Hate to Waste is an excellent website and community that teaches and inspires a no-waste mindset.
 This is a great resource for anyone who wants to live in a less wasteful world Follow them on Facebook and Twitter!